About this opportunity

 National Police Certificate *.
 Working with Children Check *.

-To have experienced a problematic alcohol and drug using child of any age, past or present.
-Empathy, good listening skills and a willingness to train up to enhance personal experience.
-A police check is required and will be paid for by the agency.
+Must be parents of children with alcohol and drug issues and have experienced a problematic alcohol and drug using child of any age - past or present.
+Good listening skills.
+Ability to empathise.
+A police check will be paid for by the agency.

 The service operates 7 days per week from 8am until 10pm.
 The volunteer would work a 5 hour shift once a week within those times.Suitable for